levelten/google-analytics-in/readme.txt

 - option to follow Do Not Track (DNT) sent by browsers
 - support for user tracking opt-out

-Google Analytics IN WP enables you to easily track events like:
+GAinWP enables you to easily track events like:

 - Downloads
 - Emails